Wild camping in Scotland was one of the highlights of our entire trip.

 So this could mean staying in a field, parking up by a lake, in a beach carpark, or in a large parking layby.

 You can almost camp anywhere you desire, but when you have a vehicle, you’ve got to be more strategic and respectful.
+The Scotland wild camping laws don't extend to motorized vehicle's, and you can find out more here.

 At certain times of the year, you are only permitted to camp with a permit (which can be obtained online), or at a campsite.